yousefelassal/quote-cron/README.md

 > I have no special talent.
 I am only passionately curious.

 > How many legs does a dog have if you call his tail a leg?
 Four.
 Saying that a tail is a leg doesn't make it a leg.

+> What you do today can improve all your tomorrows.